Noise Forecast

 Expected Loudness Level: Medium

-Reason for Loudness: Known for their groovy, alternative rock with a playful but not overpowering volume.
+Reason for Loudness: Known for groovy, alternative rock with a playful yet moderate volume.
+The sound is clear and engaging without overwhelming loudness.

 • Sat, Jul 26: Beck (with Colorado Symphony)